cloud8421/fat-client-boilerplate/README.md

 - Require.js support (with r.js build)
 - Package management with Bower (with a manifest file to manage dependencies)
 - Sass compilation
-- Distribution files, with appended md5 sum for cache bust and asset map for integration
+- Static distribution files, with appended md5 sum for cache bust and asset map for integration (but it can be served straight from `./dist`
 - Jasmine unit testing (headless and browser)
 - Jasmine and Zombie.js integration testing (headless)
 - Livereload support (with the [livereload extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en)